 How and when can you get your results?

-This year, you will get your results online via the E-ILP, which is also available through the college’s student app, available on Apple iOS and Android.
+This year, you will get your results online via the E-ILP, (Electronic Individual Learning Plan) which you can access below.
+It is also available through the Nottingham College student mobile app, available on the Apple App Store for iOS and Google Play for Android devices.

 Other exam results

 Any remaining results are being followed up by our exams and curriculum teams, please speak to your tutor for clarification in the first instance.
-Alternatively, please contact email@example.com.
+Alternatively, please complete the exam result enquiry form, found on the college website, link below

 Arrangements on results days

-The College will not be open to students to collect results this year due to COVID-19 restrictions.
+The College will not be open to students to collect results.

 Instead all students are asked to log into their E-ILP to access their results.
 If you are unable to access your E-ILP please make contact with your tutor and we can arrange for your results to be issued to you another way.
 Instructions on how to access your E-ILP are available above.